 Written by Nikolina Šajn (4th edition),

-High prices and the inconvenience of cross-border parcel delivery have been identified as being among the main obstacles to a bigger uptake of e-commerce among European consumers and retailers.
+High prices and the inconvenience of cross-border parcel delivery have been identified as being among the main obstacles to greater uptake of e-commerce among European consumers and retailers.
 Research shows that current cross-border parcel delivery prices charged by universal service providers can be almost five times higher than domestic parcel delivery prices.

 To remedy the situation, the European Commission presented a legislative proposal on cross-border parcel delivery services as part of its May 2016 e-commerce package.
-The proposal’s aim was to contribute to a decrease in delivery prices through increased price transparency and improved regulatory oversight.
+The proposal’s aim was to contribute to a reduction in delivery prices through increased price transparency and improved regulatory oversight.